The Devil's Tinderbox

 from Stalin's push west.
 Poor bastards, he said

 I had never heard before.
-With the war already won
+The war was won

 settled in the belly of the plane,